acmacm/PassiveRTT/README.md

 provides a method to estimate RTT from passive observations of a single direction of a flow's transmission.
-The methods operate on "the signal is the packet inter-arrival time of the flow at hand." and compute the Lomb-Sparkle Periodogram on a sliding window of the packet flow, stepping by one as new flows arrive.
+The methods operate on "the signal is the packet inter-arrival time of the flow at hand." and compute the Lomb-Scargle Periodogram on a sliding window of the packet flow, stepping by one as new flows arrive.